 Touch Ok to save the message’s name and the Edit Voice Memory page will open.
 You can set the Mic Gain here if needed.
 To record your message select Record then touch the Start button.
 When complete, press the Start button again to stop.
-Messages can be any length up to the size of your SD card.
+Messages can be any length up to the size of your micro SD card.
 Select Playback and the Start to listen to your message in the headphones.
 Continue this process until you’re satisfied with the message then press the <– arrow to return to the Home page.

 You can also use the mic’s PTT to start and stop recording or playback.

-NOTE: Messages are recorded in .RAW audio format and are saved in the /TXMSG/ folder on the SD card using the name VMSGn-0 to VMSGn-9 format where n is the hex value of the selected radio port# (0 to F).
+NOTE: Messages are recorded in .RAW audio format and are saved in the /TXMSG/ folder on the micro SD card using the name VMSGn-0 to VMSGn-9 format where n is the hex value of the selected radio port# (0 to F).
 This allows individual messages for every radio port.
 When recording messages with shared database selected, the file name does not include the radio port #.